GregPetropoulos/expo-auth-template/Readme.md

 ### Build For Android emulator and real device
   - Development build on Android simulator: `eas build -p android --profile development`
-  - With real device scan barcode to get the build installed  on the device
+  - With real device scan barcode to get the build installed  on the device  If this doesn't work try logging into expo on the device and long press the install build button
   - `npx expo start --dev-client`
-  - Scan the barcode again with real device otherwise press a for emulator
+  - Scan the barcode again with real device, if it didn't already start up.
   - If you want to use the emulator press a

 ### Build For iOS simulator